ManolisFrag/sign-language-levenshtein-distance/README.md

 ## Usage

 ### Levenshtein distances for all signs
-The notebook "Levenshtein_distances_all_signs.ipynb" will calculate how similar each gloss is in comparison to all the glosses of the second dataset.
+The notebook "Levenshtein_distances_all_signs.ipynb" will calculate how similar each gloss is in comparison to **all** the glosses of the second dataset.
+1.0 means that the signs are identical and 0.0 completely different.
 Its output will be like:

 ![Alt text](pics/all_signs_output.png?raw=true "Title")

 ### Levenshtein distances for same gloss signs
-The notebook "Levenshtein_distances_only_same_glosses.ipynb" will calculate how similar each gloss is in comparison to only the same glosses of the second dataset.
+The notebook "Levenshtein_distances_only_same_glosses.ipynb" will calculate how similar each gloss is in comparison to **only the same glosses** of the second dataset.
 Its output will be like:

 ![Alt text](pics/same_glosses_output.png?raw=true "Title")

 ## Contributing